Developing therapies that stop tumor growth and metastasis by blocking the expression of HERV‑K

 SunnyBay's founders, Dr. Feng Wang-Johanning (CEO) and Dr. Gary Johanning (CSO), have spent over 25 years as pioneers in HERV biology, with affiliations including MD Anderson Cancer Center, Stanford Cancer Institute, SRI International, and UAB Comprehensive Cancer Center.

-Their work spans over 6,000 tumor and normal biopsies, more than $15M in NIH and DoD research funding, and four international patents covering antibodies, cell therapies, vaccines, and diagnostics.
+Their work spans over 6,000 tumor and normal biopsies and more than $15M in non-dilutive NIH and DoD research funding.
+SunnyBay's IP estate includes multiple PCT filings — covering antibodies and ADCs, cellular therapies, vaccines, and diagnostics — with international filings in Canada, Japan, Europe, and China.

 SunnyBay Biotech Chief Scientific Officer Gary Johanning pictured standing next to a liquid nitrogen tank